-- Make no assumptions about instructional hierarchy for determining measurement.
-In other words, CBM measures any instructional approach.
+CBM measures any instructional approach, making no assumptions about instructional hierarchy for determining measurement.

 CBM is the gold-standard accepted methodology for progress monitoring.
-There are two types of CBM – Robust Indicators and Curriculum Sampling.
-Both are indicators of student progress on the general curriculum and overall effectiveness of the intervention.
-In order to best accommodate intermediate, middle, or high school students, the Classworks model uses Curriculum Sampling.
+There are two types of CBM: Global Indicators and Curriculum Sampling.
+Both are indicators of student progress on the general curriculum and the overall effectiveness of the intervention.

 Within Classworks, both types of progress monitoring automatically inform the student’s individualized learning intervention.
 Teachers can easily choose between these two approaches for each student when they activate progress monitoring within Classworks.